NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/README.md

 Efficiency & Renewable Energy, Water Power Technologies Office.
-The authors gratefully acknowledge project support from Heather Spence and Jim McNally (U.S. Department of Energy Water Power Technologies Office) and Mary Serafin (National Renewable Energy Laboratory).
-Technical guidance was provided by Levi Kilcher, Caroline Draxl, and Katie Peterson (National Renewable Energy Laboratory).
+The authors gratefully acknowledge project support from Heather Spence and Jim McNally (U.S. Department of Energy Water Power Technologies Office) and Mary Serafin (National Laboratory of the Rockies).
+Technical guidance was provided by Levi Kilcher, Caroline Draxl, and Katie Peterson (National Laboratory of the Rockies).

 # Citation